 So, without further ado, let’s dive right in!

-Can I qualify for life insurance if I’ve been diagnosed with Sleep Apnea?
+Can I qualify for life insurance if diagnosed with Sleep Apnea?

 Yes, individuals who have been diagnosed with sleep apnea can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, some may even be able to qualify for some of the best no medical exam life insurance companies at a Preferred rate!
+Some may even be able to qualify for some of the best no-medical-exam life insurance companies at a Preferred rate!

 The only problem is that…